What is the ACCA Level 7 apprenticeship?

 The Strategic Business Leader format will examine apprentices on all areas of accounting, plus strategy, innovation, risk and change management.

-Whether your new hires or employees are school leavers, graduates studying in their own time or staff wanting to accelerate their financial career, our Level 7 apprenticeship offers the flexibility to allow your apprentices to move to ACCA at any stage in their career, subject to minimum entry requirements.
+Whether your new hires or employees are school leavers, graduates studying in their own time or existing staff wanting to accelerate their financial career, our Level 7 apprenticeship offers the flexibility to allow your apprentices to move to ACCA at any stage, subject to our minimum entry requirements.

 Your apprentices can also move to Level 7 having previously completed a Level 4 and/or 6 apprenticeship, allowing them to qualify for exemptions.